Table of Contents

 5. Design and Functionality

 The design does not only mean good looks, but it also means functionality.
 Though good looks never hurt your bar counter.
 A good wine aerator was a filtration mechanism that separates the sediments from the wine.
 Always check the product reviews to get an unbiased opinion of an expert.
 Check out those who get paid in making helpful and honest reviews of new products by using it for themselves.
-Choose one that works best with your current theme and will fit it even if you decide to upgrade, lifestyle and convenience to handle.
+Choose one that works best with your current theme and will fit it even if you decide to upgrade your design.
+Other things to consider are the lifestyle and the convenience to handle.

 6. Air Filtration